 Machinery and construction noise includes any machinery such as air conditioning, extractor fans, refrigeration units, generators, building sites, early morning deliveries, bird scarers, agricultural noise.

-We work with companies involved in noise generating activities to try and ensure that any disturbance to residents is kept to an acceptable level.
+We work with companies involved in noise generating activities to ensure that any disturbance to residents is kept to an acceptable level.
 For example, it is impossible to demolish a building without causing some disturbance.
 It is when an unreasonable level of noise is made at unsociable hours that we can get involved and deal with the problem.

 Music from pubs and clubs can often be a cause of complaint.
-The Environmental Protection team works with the pubs and clubs within the borough to try and prevent problems, we also work with our Licensing team when needed.
+The Environmental Protection team works with the pubs and clubs within the borough to prevent problems, we also work with our Licensing team when needed.

 Local authorities have no enforcement responsibilities for noise issues arising from aircraft noise.
 If you wish to complain about noise from aircraft you will need to complain directly to the airport.
 For the majority of air traffic over Tunbridge Wells this would be aircraft arriving at Gatwick airport.